 The CAISO operates the Day-Ahead Market and Real-Time Market pursuant to the CAISO Tariff.

-B. The EDAM Load Serving Entity is responsible for Load within an EDAM Entity Balancing Authority Area not represented by an EDAM Entity and authorized by the EDAM Entity to represent its Load in the Day-Ahead Market and Real-Time Market.; and
+B. The EDAM Load Serving Entity is responsible for Load within an EDAM Entity Balancing Authority Area not represented by an EDAM Entity and authorized by the EDAM Entity to represent its Load in the Day-Ahead Market and Real-Time Market; and

 C. The Parties wish to enter into this Agreement to establish the terms and conditions for participation in the CAISO’s Day-Ahead Market and Real-Time Market by the EDAM Load Serving Entity in accordance with Section 33 and Section 29 of the CAISO Tariff.

-NOW THEREFORE, in consideration of the mutual covenants set forth herein, THE PARTIES AGREE as follows:
+NOW THEREFORE, in consideration of the mutual covenants set forth herein, the Parties agree as follows:

 ARTICLE I